MichaelXavier/michaelxavier.net/pages/resume.markdown

 * *Ruby on Rails* - Working with Rails has been my primary job for the last 3 years.
 Intimately familiar with all of its strengths, weaknesses, and idiosyncrasies.
 * *Haskell* - Have been studying Haskell and working on open source Haskell projects for the past 3 years.
 I am committed to constantly improving my Haskell skills and helping to grow the Haskell community and improve Haskell's library parity with other languages.
+I have released several open source libraries in Haskell.
+* *TypeScript* Have developed and maintained several moderately-sized Typescript codebases for the purpose of driving an AngularJS application which I have also designed and maintained.

 # Open Source Development